miguelmota/ethereum-development-with-go-book/zh/client-setup/README.md

 ---
-description: Tutorial on how to set up a client to connect to Ethereum with Go.
+概述: Tutorial on how to set up a client to connect to Ethereum with Go.
 ---

 # Setting up the Client